|My pages about the area around Lake Mälaren|

 It's time to take a look at the whole carvings.
 It is best illustrated by this drawing of the rock carvings.
 This will give you a better idea off what you are seeing in all the pictures of the rock carvings on this page and give you an idea what the whole carvings looks like.

-The Sigurd Carving has snakes on the outside, which are filled with decorations and runes.
-I told you about the Runes in the snake in the previous tips.
-On the inside of the snake you can see a lot of small pictures.
+The Sigurd Carving has dragons on the outside, which are filled with decorations and runes.
+On the inside of the dragon (but with a snake-like body) you can see a lot of small pictures.
 The runic inscription on the Sigurds Ristning does not have any connection with the pictures that are inside it.
 These pictures tell a saga and can been seen as one of the first Nordic "cartoons".

-The saga was wellknown by the time they were cut and needed no explanation to the people.
-The saga tells of a man named Sigurd Fafnisbane (Sigurd the Dragonslayer).
+The saga was well known by the time they were cut and needed no explanation to the people.
+The saga tells of a man named Sigurd Fafnesbane (Sigurd the Dragonslayer).
 The saga is both ancient and widespread throughout Europe.
-I will write part of the saga and show the pictograms in the next tips.
+I will write part of the saga and show the pictograms further below on this page.

 "Otter was one of Rodmar's three sons.
-When he fished for salmon, he was used to take on the shape of an otter.
-On one such occassion ?sir (Norse Gods) Loki, H?rnir and Odin happened by.
+When he fished for salmon, he was wont to take on the shape of an otter.
+On one such occassion, the Æsir (Norse gods): Loki, Hörnir, and Odin happened by.
 Otter was killed by a stone that Loki threw at him.
-Later that same evening, the ?sir went to Rodmar and showed him their prey.
-Rodmar became angry.
-He demanded that the ?sir fill the otter skin with gold to atone for their crime.
+Later that same evening, the Æsir went to Rodmar and showed him their prey.
+Rodmar (the father) became angry.
+He demanded that the Æsir fill the otter skin with gold to atone for their crime."